Validators/Staking-API-Documentation/README.md

 ![Postman headers setup](https://static.validators.com/images/Postman-Hmac-headers.png)

 2. Paste the following code to the `Pre-request Script` tab for the request.
-Fill in the apiKey and apiSecret variables.
+Fill in the apiKey and apiSecret variables you got from https://providers.validators.com.
 Be very careful not to accidentally share your secret.

 ```js
 eval(postman.getGlobalVariable('crypto-js'))